cun3yt/secure-notes/instructions.md

     1. The first line of the document will be used as the title of the document.
     2. There will be no other title entry area on the document screen.

-## 6. New Document: The user will be able to create a new document by clicking "New" button.
+## 6. New Document: The user will be able to create a new document by clicking "New" button

 1. New document will generate a new URL.
 2. New document will be encrypted with a random key.